 Counselling Service User Complaints

 The purpose of this policy is to augment the Blue Knot Foundation Complaints Policy to support the effective resolution of complaints related to the organisation’s counselling programs.
-This includes the National Counselling and Referral Service and the Blue Knot Helpline and Redress Support Service.
+This includes the Blue Knot Helpline and Redress Support Service.
 The aim is to optimise the delivery of quality counselling services.

 A clear and accessible complaints mechanism is essential for quality assurance of the counselling programs, as well as for upholding the rights of service users, counsellors and all Blue Knot staff.